 - Bulk Ferment: Remove the clips from the pan if using.
 Cover the dough with a wet tea towel and allow the dough to ferment overnight at room temperature (it's okay if the wet tea towel touches the top of the loaf).
 Fermentation will take anywhere between 12-14 hours depending on how active your starter is and ambient temperature.
 UPDATE: In my chilly kitchen at 66F, the dough took 14 1/2 hours to rise overnight.
 There is no proof for this recipe.
 Go right into baking the loaf after bulk fermentation.
 The loaf is ready to bake when the dough increases to 1 1/2 times in size and has risen to about 1.1/2" (3.8cm) above the lip of the pan at the center.
 The dough will spring back when gently pressed on top.

 - Bake the Loaf: Place a oven rack in the center of the oven and preheat the oven to 550F (288C).
 Lightly spray or brush the top of the dough with water and sprinkle 1-2 Tbs of rolled oats over the top.
 Decrease the oven temperature to 475F (246C) and bake the loaf 55-60 minutes or until the internal temperature of the bread is between 200F-205F.
 If the bread starts getting too dark on top, tent the bread with foil.
 The bread pictured here is untented.
 After 10 minutes out of the oven, transfer the bread to a cooling rack.
 Cool completely, at least for two-three hours, better if cured overnight, before slicing into it.
 You'll notice the bread is very hard, but will soften as it cools.

 - How to Store and Enjoy!: After the bread is completely cool, slice it with a serrated knife.
 The slices can be stored at room temperature in a closed container for up to three days or frozen for longer storage.
 For freezer storage, slices can go from freezer to toaster directly.You'll notice the interior of the bread to be tacky.
 This is normal.
-I find homemade gluten free sourdough needs to be toasted before it's enjoyed... sometimes double toasted to bring out its best flavor and texture.
+I find this gluten free sourdough needs to be toasted before it's enjoyed... sometimes double toasted to bring out its best flavor and texture.